 These features are great for brands to keep the conversation going, and build solid relationships with their customers.
 Twitter’s engagement is much lower, though its retweet, quote, and reply features allow for instant communication.

 Another major difference between Twitter and Instagram is reposting.
-Instagram does not offer this option, but you can easily retweet (share) posts on Twitter.
+Instagram tools do not offer this option, but you can easily retweet (share) posts on Twitter.

 Instagram users can go live via Instagram stories, Instagram Live, and IGTV.
-This gives brands a chance to connect with their followers in real time.
+This gives brands a chance to connect with their followers in real time, says CheapIGFollowers.
 This is not possible with Twitter, though posting live news updates comes close enough.

 To decide between Twitter or Instagram for your brand, ask yourself if you have enough live content to post.
 If you don’t have enough content yet, you can always plan ahead and schedule Instagram posts automatically.
 This way, you’ll always have a rich feed, and plenty of updates to keep your audience happy.